 Many problem drinkers try to stay sober when they learn they’re pregnant, so they won’t damage their unborn child.
-However, unplanned pregnancy can cause these women to be unprepared for cravings, which makes it easier to relapse.
+However, an unplanned pregnancy can cause these women to be unprepared for cravings, which makes it easier to relapse.
 Even if pregnant women have the best of intentions, their cravings may overcome their willpower.

 During pregnancy, alcohol and drug use can pose serious risks for both the mom and the baby, which is why addiction treatment during and after pregnancy is so important.
 Treatment can help a mom avoid losing the baby or prevent the baby from having withdrawal symptoms and developmental disabilities.

-There’s no doubt that alcohol and drugs can have a negative effect on a prenatal baby, and they may even cause serious complications for the mother.
+There’s no doubt that alcohol and drugs can harm a prenatal baby, and they may even cause serious complications for the mother.
 During pregnancy, the fetus is nourished through the placenta, which is made up of tissues and blood vessels attached to the uterus.

-The placenta and the umbilical cord passes oxygen and essential nutrients from the mother to the fetus.
-As you probably know, it’s important that healthy nutrients pass through the placenta, so the fetus is well-nourished.
-However, if a mother uses alcohol or drugs, toxins can pass through the placenta, which will have a negative effect on the fetus.
+The placenta and the umbilical cord pass oxygen and essential nutrients from the mother to the fetus.
+As you probably know, healthy nutrients must pass through the placenta, so the fetus is well-nourished.
+However, if a mother uses alcohol or drugs, toxins can pass through the placenta, which will hurt the fetus.
 In fact, according to the Merck Manual, a pregnant woman who regularly drinks alcohol is twice as likely to have a miscarriage or give birth to a deformed baby.

 The baby can also suffer problems after childbirth, such as Neonatal Abstinence Syndrome (NAS).
 In other words, the baby will go through withdrawal symptoms as their body detoxes from the drug the mother was using.
 It’s quite common for pregnant women who abuse opioids or heroin to suffer this complication, as the toxins pass through the placenta to the fetus.